Machine Learning Notebook

 y = (df_model['payment_method'] == 'Credit_Card').astype(int) # 1 = credit card, 0 = other

-Drop rows with nulls in the features or target before splitting — scikit-learn does not handle NaN by default.
+Drop rows with nulls in the features or target before you split. scikit-learn does not handle NaN by default.

 Train / Test Split